 23. Encrypted

-The process of converting information into a secure format to prevent unauthorized access.
+The process of converting information in a secure format to prevent unauthorized access.

 24. Firewall

-A security system designed to protect a computer or network from unauthorized access.
+A Security system designated to protect a computer or network from unauthorized access.

 26. GIF (Graphics Interchange Format)